Why do we collect information about you?

 To help teach and train new members of staff

-We teach and train student and newly qualified Doctors and Nurses and help them to gain valuable experience and practice in delivering medical care.
+The Trust partners with a number of universities/colleges to teach and train student and newly qualified Doctors and Nurses in order to help them gain valuable experience and practice in delivering medical care.

-If you do not wish for your medical records to be used for teaching and training new staff, please write to the Information Governance Department.
+If you do not wish for your medical records to be used for teaching an training new staff, please write to the Information Governance Department.

 Manage the services provided by the Trust